Learn about business technologists and how they are helping enterprises establish a new technology delivery model.

 Constructively challenge policies

 Work with other groups to share ideas and best practices

 Clarify your organization’s digital ambitions.
 Communicate a common understanding around what “digital” means for the company and help business technologists connect their projects to that broader corporate strategy.
 For instance, does your organization primarily want to use digital technologies to improve existing processes or operating models, or to create new ones?

 Encourage collaboration between governance functions and fusion teams.
 Create the expectation that business technologists should work alongside functions like legal, compliance, IT security and risk management to create guidance and scale new enterprise standards.

 Provide easy access to internal subject matter experts (SMEs).
 The ability to leverage SME expertise gives fusion teams the ability to constructively challenge restrictive standards based on their unique circumstances.

 Facilitate connections between fusion teams throughout the company.
 This can include building communities of practice or providing regular updates on initiatives.

 How can business technologists help drive more value from IT?

-What kind of projects do business technologists work on?
+What kinds of projects do business technologists work on?

-The work of business technologists can be grouped into four main categories:
+The work of business technologists can be grouped into four main categories of digital capabilities: